kroxylicious/kroxylicious-community-gallery/README.md

  * [andreaTP/kroxylicious-wasm](https://github.com/andreaTP/kroxylicious-wasm): A sample WASM filter for Kroxylicious using the [Chicory](https://github.com/dylibso/chicory) runtime. *(Tested with Kroxylicious v0.6.0)*
  * [katheris/kroxylicious-connect-filter](https://github.com/katheris/kroxylicious-connect-filter): A sample filter that observes and logs interactions between Connect workers and Kafka. *(Tested with Kroxylicious v0.6.0)*

+## DCO Signoff

+The project requires that all commits are signed-off, indicating that _you_ certify the changes with the [Developer Certificate of Origin (DCO)](./DCO).

+This can be done using `git commit -s` for each commit in your pull request.
+Alternatively, to signoff a bunch of commits you can use `git rebase --signoff _your-branch_`.